gomorpheus/morpheus-msdns-plugin/README.md

 ## New with v3.2
 ### Version Alignment
 Align the versioning so the the point release matches the supported Morpheus point release.
-So 3.2.4 will be compatible with the latest supported Morpheus 6.2 version at the time of release.
+So 3.2 will be compatible with the latest supported Morpheus 6.2 version at the time of release.
 ### Custom Powershell Script Module
-All Morpheus DNS related Powershell functions are contained in a Powershell script file which is automatically downloaded to the RPC SERVER and stored in the LocalAppData profile for the service account user.
+All Morpheus DNS related Powershell functions are contained in a Powershell script file stored within the plugin.
+The Powershell script is automatically downloaded to the RPC SERVER and stored in the LocalAppData profile for the service account user.
 The file contents are md5 checked to ensure the file is not tampered with.
 The module is refreshed from the plugin if the md5 sum does not match.
-The module contains custom function designed to interface with the MsDns Plugin via json objects.
+The module contains custom functions designed to interface with the MsDns Plugin via json.

-- Having the Powershell module installed on the RPC SERVER offers some performance benefits.
-As scripts are no longer transferred on each Rpc call.
+- Having the Powershell module installed on the RPC SERVER offers some performance benefits as scripts are no longer transferred on each Rpc call.
+- The Powershell Functions test rpc connectivity and DNS service connectivity tests on each sync refresh ensuring the integration is healthy
 - The module uses a standard json interface between Windows RPC SERVER and Morpheus
 - Parsing DNS resource record properties into json is now much faster.